Skip to main content

 Who should avoid taking valacyclovir?

-Valacyclovir is well tolerated by most people.
-“In general, valacyclovir is considered to be a safe medication,” says Dr. Mandal.
-However, your dose may have to be adjusted if you have certain medical conditions, like kidney impairment.
-Also, “If you have a known allergy to valacyclovir or acyclovir, then you should not take this medication,” she warns.
+Valacyclovir is well-tolerated by most people.
+“In general, valacyclovir is considered to be a safe medication,” says Dr. Soma Mandal, MD, an internist at Summit Health.
+Your dose may have to be adjusted if you have certain medical conditions like kidney impairment, she says.
+“If you have a known allergy to valacyclovir or acyclovir, then you should not take this medication,” she warns.

-Dr. Siegel agrees that valacyclovir is typically quite safe and with tolerable side effects.
-Still, he advises people to speak to their healthcare provider about any factors on their health that may put them at risk of serious side effects.
+Dr. Siegel agrees that valacyclovir is typically safe and has tolerable side effects.
+Still, he advises people to speak to their healthcare provider about any factors in their health that may put them at risk of serious side effects.
 According to Dr. Siegel, some of these risk factors include:

 • Taking higher doses of the medication